dvfrancis/hi-lo-card-game/README.md

 ###### Acceptance Criteria

-- The game has a visually interesting design with a captivating (but not annoying) soundtrack.
+- The game has a visually interesting design.
 - Cards and scores are displayed clearly and are easy to understand.

 ###### Tasks

-- Implement a design that is bright and colourful, with appropriate sound effects and music.
+- Implement a design that is bright and colourful.
 - Display scores clearly on all screen sizes.
 - Ensure cards are easy to see and understand.